majkshkurti/r5-docker/INSTALL.md

 ![](./doc-assets/files.png)

-4. Double-click on `conveyal-analysis-windows.bat` and let the program do its thing.
+4. Double-click on `launch.bat` and let the program do its thing.
 This will download and install Conveyal Analysis for the first time on your computer.
 This may take a while.
 Closing the windows before it's finished will interrupt the installation.

 5. Once the installation is finished, [click here](http://localhost:9966/) to open Conveyal Analysis in your browser.
 It may take a while to load the first time, please be patient.